laurasiiia/laurasiiia/README.md

 #

   #### ✨ Hello there!
 Welcome to my profile!
-I'm a 22 year old computer science student :)👾 I have a passion for creating and learning new things. 🎨 Currently studying Generative AI! 🌱 Thanks for stopping by, see you around! 🌸
+I'm a 23 year old computer science student :)👾 I have a passion for creating and learning new things. 🎨🌱 Thanks for stopping by, see you around! 🌸

   #